 The resultant map looks like this:

-The previous examples have demonstrated the map output with default settings.
-Now let's change those up a little.
-Lines 146 to 178 in travelmap.py offer options for configuring the markers, the lines, and their outlines (strokes).
+offer options for configuring the markers, the lines, and their outlines (strokes).
 The code is fairly well-commented, so the options should be self-explanatory.
 Note that when specifying the colors, the PIL Format must be used.
 Below is an example of such a change in settings.
 The points connected by the map are the same as in the previous map.

 So far we've been running all our commands with colors off.
 Now we'll turn that on.
 The colors option allows you to specify the types of connections between points, and colors the connecting lines accordingly.
 This means that the colors on option requires a different file format.
 This is best explained by example.
 Suppose you have been travelling.
 You use this tool to track your travels, but you really want to differentiate betweenair-and rail-travel.
 You do this simply by writing, on a new line, the type of connection between two cities, i.e. “air” or “rail”.
 The program then assigns a different color to each type of connection, and colors all lines according to their connections.
-Below is an example file (example_colors1.txt):
+Below is an example file (example_colors1.txt

 # For the colors option: differentiating between Air and Rail.